synapse-wireless/pymodbus/README.rst

 one will only be able to run the synchronized version as the asynchronous versions uses twisted for its event loop.

+NB: To support E10 v1.0 use, Twisted and serial are no longer dependencies.
+This branch only supports TCP/UDP syncronous clients and servers.

 ------------------------------------------------------------
 Current Work In Progress
 ------------------------------------------------------------